-The current concept of urban survival draws much from images of post-disaster and apocalyptic scenarios where civil order is gone and food, water, healthy air are not available.
+For many, the concept of urban survival draws much from images of post-disaster and apocalyptic scenarios where civil order is gone and food, water, healthy air are not available.
 Perhaps the most extreme picture of such a situation would be the one depicted in Mad Max movies where it is clear the survivors have to contend with a life that no longer includes the rule of law as we know it and amenities such as running water and electricity are all a thing of the past.

 Urban survival has become a term applied to the systematic preparation undertaken by individuals, families or groups in anticipation of a wide range of catastrophic phenomena.
 This systematic preparation can include the construction of shelters, the storing of food, water and health supplies and even the collection of weapons as protection against possible anarchy.
-To a large extent, these preparations help provide a comprehensive view of what is urban survival.

 Types of Disasters and Catastrophes

 There are different types of disasters or catastrophes that urban survivalists prepare for.
 Some of these are manmade and some are caused by nature.
 One of the manmade catastrophes would be nuclear war; the malicious introduction of deadly virus into the air; radioactive contamination of land, water and air.
-One other manmade catastrophe would be the worldwide collapse of economies due to hyperinflation.
+Another manmade catastrophe would be the worldwide collapse of economies due to hyperinflation.
 Some foresee that this will lead to the cessation of manufacturing, trade and even agriculture.

 Natural disasters that urban survivalists prepare for include avalanches, earthquakes, volcanic eruptions, floods and tsunamis.
-Survivalists also have a long list of meteorological disasters (blizzards, cyclones, droughts, heat waves, tornadoes, etc.) and space disasters (impact events, gamma ray bursts, solar flares).
+Survivalists also have a long list of meteorological disasters (blizzards, hurricanes, cyclones, droughts, heat waves, tornadoes, etc.) and space disasters (impact events, gamma ray bursts, solar flares).

 Coping with Post-Disaster Conditions